osikazuzanna/morl4water/README.md

 Currently, we have three water systems implemented in a form of gym environments: Nile River Basin, Susquehanna River Basin and Omo River Basin (under development).

 Our toolkit is designed in a modular way, allowing users to build their own systems.
-For the overview of the systems, please go to System Elements.
+For the overview of the systems, please go to System Elements in the [documentation](https://osikazuzanna.github.io/morl4water/).